RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Translations.md

 | Toolbar || Werkzeugleiste | siehe https://community.kde.org/KDE_Localization/de/StandardUebersetzungen |
 | Unique-Constraint || UNIQUE-Beschränkung | siehe https://github.com/sqlitebrowser/sqlitebrowser/pull/2193 |
 | Vacuum || Komprimierung ||

+## Spanish
+A good resource to aid in the translation is the homepage of the [KDE translation team to Spanish](https://es.l10n.kde.org/normas_generales.php).
+There is a [glossary](https://es.l10n.kde.org/glosario.php) that we can follow.
+In Spanish, it's better to avoid the "Title Case" in buttons and labels and use "Normal casing".